rbisdorff/Digraph3/docSphinx/tutorial.rst

     a49 in ]0.80 - 1.00]   -57.14	 85.71	     -57.14

-Alternative *a22* verifies positively both conditions for being sorted into a quintiles class only for class [0.80 - 1.00] (see :numref:`sortingCharacteristics` Lines 10).
-Whereas alternatives *a44* and *a49*, for instance, weakly verify both conditions each one for two, resp. three, adjacent quintiles classes (see Lines 13-14 and 21-23).
+Alternative *a22* verifies indeed positively both sorting conditions only for the highest quintile :math:`[0.80 - 1.00]` class (see :numref:`sortingCharacteristics` Lines 10).
+Whereas alternatives *a44* and *a49*, for instance, weakly verify both sorting conditions each one for two, resp. three, adjacent quintile classes (see Lines 13-14 and 21-23).

 Quantiles sorting results indeed always verify the following **Properties**.

    #. **Coherence**: Each object is sorted into a non-empty subset of *adjacent* q-tiles classes.
-Alternative *a22* is, for instance, solely sorted into the highest quintile class :math:`]0.80 - 1.00]`, whereas alternative *a44* is sorted into the first and the second quintile class :math:`]< - 0.40]` (see :numref:`quantilesSorting` Lines 24 and 34-36).
 An alternative that would *miss* evaluations on all the criteria will be sorted conjointly in all q-tiled classes.
    #. **Uniqueness**: If :math:`r(x \in \mathbf{q}^k) \neq 0`  for *k* = 1, ..., *q*, then performance *x* is sorted into *exactly one single* q-tiled class.
    #. **Separability**: Computing the sorting result for performance *x* is independent from the computing of the other performances’ sorting results.
 This property gives access to efficient parallel processing of class membership characteristics.

-The q-tiles sorting result leaves us hence with more or less overlapping ordered quantile equivalence classes.
+The *q-tiles* sorting result leaves us hence with more or less *overlapping* ordered quantile equivalence classes.
 For constructing now a linearly ranked q-tiles partition of *X* , we may apply three strategies:

    #. **Average** (default): In decreasing lexicographic order of the average of the lower and upper quantile limits and the upper quantile class limit.
    #. **Optimistic**: In decreasing lexicographic order of the upper and lower quantile class limits;